Thomas College

 Who Thrives Here

 Fits Maine-region students seeking a small private with career-oriented business, accounting, and criminal-justice programs.
-Enrollment of 647 keeps cohorts small; the 18% Pell rate -- lowest in this batch -- signals a moderately middle-class student body, less Pell-dependent than typical regional privates.
+Enrollment of 647 keeps cohorts small; the 18% Pell rate - lowest in our dataset - signals a moderately middle-class student body, less Pell-dependent than typical regional privates.
 Outcomes are decent for accounting and business graduates and weaker for psychology paths.
 Thomas's value proposition is the heavy net-price discount from a $31K sticker to $18K median, which makes it accessible to families at multiple income levels.

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Thomas College.
-With a net cost of $18,885 per year and median graduate earnings of only $44,991 ten years out, the estimated payback period exceeds 21.6 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Thomas College are a real concern.
+With a net cost of $18,885 per year and the typical graduate earning only $44,991 ten years out, the estimated payback period exceeds 21.6 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Median debt of $24,250 against $44,991 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $24,250 against $44,991 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links